Multifamily Direct Loan Frequently Asked Questions (FAQs)

 All due diligence must be complete within 30 days of the planned closing date.
 Once the due diligence file is complete, the file will be forwarded to Legal for document processing.
 Depending on current workload, files may have a shorter processing time; check with the Loan Closing Specialist if you have requirements that will necessitate a quick turnaround time.

-In general, each loan program will have its own restrictions.
-For HOME, which is currently the only loan source available, if eligible acquisition and soft costs can be provided, up to the entire HOME loan amount less $1,000 can be drawn at closing.
-If there are plans to draw this amount at the closing table, development staff should contact HOME program staff well in advance of closing to receive instructions regarding budget and draw cost review.
-Table funding draws cannot be submitted any later than 10 business days prior to loan closing.
+For HOME, if enough eligible acquisition and soft costs (architectural, engineering, etc.) can be documented, up to 50% of the HOME loan amount can be drawn at closing.
+If you plan on drawing this amount at the closing table (title company), development staff should contact Multifamily Loan Program staff well in advance of closing to receive instructions regarding the budget approval and draw process.
+Table funding draws should be submitted no later than 10 business days prior to loan closing.

 Do I have to close on all of my financing at the same time?